Semiparametric Gaussian copula models: Geometry and efficient rank-based estimation: Examples and simulations

 In contrast, if the margins are known, the optimal asymptotic variance reduces to

-so that adaptivity occurs at independence $(\theta = 0)$ only.
+so that adaptivity occurs at independence $(\theta= 0)$ only.

-We assessed the finite-sample performance of the one-step and pseudo-likelihood estimators by 15,000 Monte Carlo samples of sizes $n = 50$ and $n = 250$ in dimension $p = 3$ for $\theta$ in a grid of values between $-1/2$ and~$1$; see Figure~\ref{fig:exchangeable}.
+We assessed the finite-sample performance of the one-step and pseudo-likelihood estimators by 15,000 Monte Carlo samples of sizes $n = 50$ and $n = 250$ in dimension $p = 3$ for $\theta$ in a grid of values between $-1/2$ and $1$; see Figure~\ref{fig:exchangeable}\vadjust{\goodbreak} and Figure E.1 in the supplement.
 Even for $n = 50$, the finite-sample variance of the one-step estimator is well approximated by its limit.
 For the pseudo-likelihood estimator, the convergence is slower and its variance in finite samples is a bit larger.
-The biases of the both estimators are of comparable order and are generally negligible relative to the variances.
+The biases of both estimators are of comparable order and are generally negligible relative to the variances.

-In order to see the impact of the dimension, we also compared the one-step and pseudo-likelihood estimators in dimension $p = 100$ for 15,000 Monte Carlo samples of size $n = 50$ at a true parameter value $\theta = .25$.
-Boxplots of the estimation errors are shown in Figure~\ref{fig:exchangeable:high}.
+To assess the impact of the dimension, we also compare the one-step and pseudo-likelihood estimators in dimension $p = 100$ for 15,000 Monte Carlo samples of size $n = 50$ at $\theta= 0.25$.
+Boxplots of the estimation errors are shown in Figure E.2 in the supplement.
 Although the variances of both estimators are about the same, the pseudo-likelihood estimator suffers from a large bias, whereas the one-step estimator remains centered around the true value. \end{example}

-\begin{example}[Circular model] The circular model is presented in \cite{hoff:niu:wellner:12} as a one-parameter Gaussian copula model where the pseudo-likelihood estimator is not efficient.
-It is defined in dimension $p = 4$ by